 On and offstage, performance artist Khalil Abdul Malik Raheem Munir grapples with the conflicting legacies—and names—he has inherited.

-One-hour Television Documentary, in development with support from ITVS.
+One-hour Television Documentary, in development with support from Independent Television Service (ITVS).
+In production through 2018.

 The canvas for this story is an African American community in South Philly with a tradition of self-reliance and entrepreneurship dating back to the 1920s.
-It became home to hardy Black migrants from the American South like Khalil’s grandparents.
+It became home to hardy Black migrants from the American South like Khalil’s grandparents, who owned a fleet of small businesses.
 Yet by the early 1980s when he was born, the neighborhood’s social fabric and his family were unraveling.

 Now Khalil’s newborn marks the fourth generation since the migration North.
 What legacy will I pass on to my son?
-Khalil seeks answers in the journeys of men in his family—from Jim Crow South to South Philly small business empire, incarceration to Islam, and streets to spotlight.
-To make a name for himself in the world, he must make peace with the elders and ancestors who gave him theirs.
+Khalil seeks answers in the journeys of his father, his grandfather, and the men of their generations.
+We follow along, from Jim Crow South to South Philadelphia business empire, incarceration to Islam, and streets to spotlight.
+We are privy to revealing moments between fathers and sons, and among Black men who became brothers on the rocky path to self-determination.

 WHAT’S IN A NAME? has been supported by an Artist Fellowship award from the Prince George’s Arts & Humanities Council.